 The black fermented garlic butter

-Combine the soft butter, salt, and parsley in a small bowl.
+Combine the soft butter, cloves of black garlic, salt, and parsley in a small bowl.
 Give a quick mix to combine.
 I tend to use my hands to squish the garlic and parsley into the butter.

 How to stuff a chicken